baohuy2209/inventoryoptimization/README.md

 ## Technical Overview

-The Store Inventory Demand Analysis & Optimization Project is a comprehensive initiative that harnesses data analytics and forecasting techniques.
-It consists of the following components:
+The **Store Inventory Demand Analysis & Optimization** project combines data analytics and forecasting techniques to optimize inventory management.
+It includes the following components:

 ### 1. Data Collection and Analysis

-We collected historical medical inventory data, including consumption patterns, order quantities, and lead times and cleaned using Excel.
-This data was subjected to exploratory data analysis (EDA) to identify trends, seasonality, and irregularities.
+Historical medical inventory data was collected, including information on consumption patterns, order quantities, and lead times.
+The data was cleaned using **Excel** and subjected to exploratory data analysis (EDA) to identify trends, seasonality, and irregularities.

 ### 2. Forecasting Models

-To predict future demand, we implemented a variety of forecasting models
+We implemented several forecasting models to predict demand more accurately:
+- **ARIMA** (AutoRegressive Integrated Moving Average) for time-series analysis.
+- **Holt-Winters** for exponential smoothing methods.
+- **VECM** (Vector Error Correction Model) for multivariate time series forecasting.
+- **Random Forest** regression for predicting demand using multiple variables.

 ### 3. Demand Variability Analysis

-An essential part of our project involved analyzing demand variability and uncertainty.
-This analysis allowed us to adjust our models for potential outliers and unexpected changes.
+We analyzed the variability of demand and accounted for uncertainties such as potential outliers and fluctuations in demand patterns.
+This analysis informed our forecasting models and helped improve their robustness.

 ### 4. Optimization Strategies

-We developed inventory optimization strategies that determine:

-- Reorder Points: The point at which orders should be placed to avoid stockouts.
+Developed strategies for optimal inventory management, which include:
+- **Reorder Points**: Identifying the optimal point for replenishing stock to avoid shortages.
-- Order Quantities: The optimal quantities to order based on demand and lead times.
+- **Order Quantities**: Calculating the most efficient quantities to order based on predicted demand and lead times.

 ### 5. Performance Metrics

-We evaluated our forecasting models using metrics such as Mean Absolute Error (MAE) and Mean Squared Error (MSE) to assess their accuracy.
+We evaluated our forecasting models using several metrics:
+- **Mean Absolute Error (MAE)**
+- **Mean Squared Error (MSE)**
+These metrics were used to assess model accuracy and refine the models for better performance.

 ### 6. Real-time Monitoring

-The developed models and strategies were implemented in a real-time environment to monitor and validate their performance.
+The developed models and strategies were implemented in a real-time system to monitor inventory performance and validate the accuracy of predictions under actual business conditions.

 ## Business Problem and Objectives

+### Problem:
-The primary business problem we aimed to solve with this project is the occurrence of drug shortages within healthcare institutions.
-Our objectives were:
+The primary problem was the occurrence of drug shortages within healthcare institutions, leading to stockouts and compromised service delivery.
+Our goal was to minimize these shortages, which affect customer satisfaction and overall operational efficiency.

-- Minimize drug shortages.
-- Maximize the availability of drugs to improve customer satisfaction and increase profits.
+### Objectives:
+- **Minimize Drug Shortages**: By optimizing forecasting accuracy and inventory management.
+- **Maximize Drug Availability**: Ensuring that essential medical supplies are available whenever needed, improving patient care and customer satisfaction.

 ## Data Preprocessing

-Our data preprocessing phase was crucial in preparing the data for analysis and modeling.
-It involved:
+Data preprocessing was a critical phase of the project to ensure high-quality data for analysis and forecasting.
+This phase included the following steps:

+### 1. Data Cleaning
-- **Data Cleaning**: Identifying and rectifying errors, inconsistencies, and missing values in the dataset.
+- Identified and corrected errors, inconsistencies, and missing values in the dataset.
+- Applied data imputation techniques for missing data to ensure completeness.

+### 2. Data Transformation
-- **Data Transformation**: Converting data into an appropriate format or scale for analysis or modeling.
+- Transformed raw data into an appropriate format and scale suitable for analysis or forecasting models.
+- Applied normalization techniques to make data more uniform and improve model performance.

+### 3. Feature Engineering
-- **Feature Engineering**: Creating new relevant features or variables from the existing data to improve the performance of machine learning models.
+- Created new variables based on the existing data to improve forecasting accuracy (e.g., lag variables, rolling averages).

 ## Exploratory Data Analysis (EDA)

-After data preprocessing, we conducted an extensive EDA to analyze the trends and patterns within the datasets.
-Our EDA included:
+The **Exploratory Data Analysis (EDA)** phase involved in-depth examination of the data to uncover trends, outliers, and patterns.
+Key aspects of the EDA process included:

+### 1. Data Distribution Analysis
-- Data Distribution Analysis: Understanding the distribution of data and identifying any skewness.
+- Analyzed the distribution of demand data and identified any skewness or irregular patterns.

-- Data Transformation: Log transformation to normalize data distributions.
+### 2. Log Transformation
+- Applied log transformations to normalize highly skewed data, making it more suitable for modeling.

+### 3. Visualizations
-- Histograms and Bar Plots: Visualizing quantities of drugs sold by month and identifying trends.
+- Created histograms and bar plots to visualize quantities of drugs sold by month and spot any emerging trends.

+### 4. AutoEDA using D-Tale
-- AutoEDA using D-Tale: An automated EDA tool to provide in-depth insights into the data.
+- Utilized **D-Tale**, an automated EDA tool, to gain deeper insights into data patterns and relationships.

 ## Forecasting Model

-The heart of our project is the development of forecasting models to predict the demand for medical supplies.
-This involved the following steps:

-- Model Selection: We selected and evaluated two main models, the Random Forest Regression Model and the Linear Regression Model.
+Forecasting demand accurately was the core of the project.
+We applied several forecasting models and assessed their performance based on prediction accuracy.

+### Model Selection
+- **Random Forest Regression**: A machine learning approach that handles complex, non-linear relationships.
+- **Linear Regression**: A simpler model for comparison.

+### Training and Testing
-- Training and Testing: We split historical data into training and testing sets, training the models on the former and assessing their performance on the latter.
+- Split the historical data into training and testing datasets to assess model performance and ensure generalization to unseen data.

-- Forecast Generation: The trained models were used to generate forecasts for the required period.
-- Evaluation Metrics: We used common evaluation metrics such as Mean Squared Error (MSE) and Mean Absolute Percentage Error (MAPE) to assess the accuracy of each model.
+### Model Evaluation
+We used the following metrics to evaluate model performance:
+- **Mean Squared Error (MSE)**
+- **Mean Absolute Percentage Error (MAPE)**

 ### Model Results

 1. **Holt-Winters Method**:
-    - MAPE: Not available
     - RMSE: 5032.71
 2. **Random Forest Regression**:
     - MSE: 111.61
 3. **Linear Regression**:
     - MSE: 159.58

-Our evaluation indicated that the Random Forest Regression Model was the better performer in terms of prediction accuracy.
-This model captured complex non-linear relationships and was less sensitive to outliers, making it more reliable.
+The **Random Forest Regression** model outperformed the other models in terms of accuracy, capturing non-linear relationships and exhibiting higher stability with respect to outliers.

 ## Project Challenges

-While implementing this project, we encountered several challenges, including:
+Throughout the project, we encountered several challenges:

-- Difficulty predicting stock with return quantity.
-- Privacy concerns related to patients' health condition data.
-- Limited knowledge of new drug development.
+- **Stock Prediction with Return Quantities**: Predicting inventory with return quantities was complex and required additional modeling considerations.
+- **Privacy Concerns**: Ensuring that patient data remained private and met regulatory standards was critical.
+- **New Drug Development**: Limited data on new drugs posed challenges in forecasting demand accurately.
-- Ensuring compliance with pharmaceutical regulations and patient privacy laws.
+- **Regulatory Compliance**: Ensuring compliance with pharmaceutical regulations and patient privacy laws was a continuous task.
-- Complex data integration with existing inventory systems.
+- **Data Integration**: Integrating external data sources and connecting them with existing inventory management systems was challenging.
-- External factors such as market shifts and unexpected events impacting the accuracy of forecasting models.
+- **External Factors**: Market shifts, public health events, and unforeseen disruptions impacted demand forecasting accuracy.

 ## Future Scopes

-Looking ahead, there are several exciting opportunities for this project:
+Looking ahead, the following areas present exciting opportunities for project enhancement:

-1. **Enhanced Forecasting Model**: Continuously improving and refining the pharmaceutical forecasting model by incorporating more advanced machine learning techniques, considering additional factors like seasonal trends, public health events, and external influences on medicine demand.
+### 1. Enhanced Forecasting Models
+- Integrating more advanced machine learning techniques such as **deep learning** or **XGBoost** for improved prediction accuracy.
+- Incorporating additional factors like **seasonal trends**, **health crises**, and **global events** into the models for more comprehensive forecasting.

+### 2. Supply Chain Optimization
-2. **Supply Chain Optimization**: Collaborating with suppliers and distributors to optimize the entire supply chain.
-This might involve streamlining delivery routes and reducing lead times.
+- Collaborating with suppliers and distributors to optimize the entire supply chain, including **delivery routes** and **reduced lead times**.
+- Integrating **real-time supply chain data** for dynamic forecasting.

-3. **Machine Learning for Bounce Rate Reduction**: Utilizing machine learning to predict and mitigate factors causing high bounce rates in pharmacies, offering insights into optimizing store layouts and reducing return products.
+### 3. Machine Learning for Bounce Rate Reduction
+- Using machine learning models to predict and reduce high bounce rates in pharmacies by optimizing store layouts, reducing returns, and enhancing customer experience.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

 ---

-Thank you for exploring the Medical Inventory Optimization Project on GitHub.
-Your contributions, feedback, and collaborations are highly valued.
+Thank you for exploring the **Store Inventory Demand Analysis & Optimization** project on GitHub.
+Your contributions, feedback, and collaboration are highly valued.
 If you have any questions or would like to get involved, please reach out to me.